 1.2.2.
 The interest or advantage of the entity

-The commission of a predicate offense is still not sufficient for the purposes of the entity's liability; it is also necessary that the offense was committed in its interest or to its benefit.
+The commission of a predicate offense is still not sufficient for the purpose of the entity's liability; it is also necessary that the offense was committed in the entity's interest or to its advantage.
 Specifically: